-We have studied the characteristic features of the flat-band wave functions of the tight-binding models constructed by the MO representation with randomness, based on machine learning.
-As demonstrated by the IPR analysis, the flat band states in the random MO model show the scaling behavior of the extended state, as they are the "complementary" of the macroscopic number of localized (finite-energy) states.
-Nevertheless, the flat-band wave functions have unique features in the "submicroscopic" length scale.
-This is demonstrated by the machine learning study, where the CNN can distinguish the flat-band states from the extended and localized states.
-We also reveal that the CNN can distinguish the flat-band states even when the training data are taken from the different lattices from the input data, indicating the existence of some common features among flat-band states of the random MO models.
+We have used machine learning to study the characteristic features of flat-band wave functions of the tight-binding models constructed by the MO representation with randomness.
+As demonstrated by IPR analysis, the flat-band states in the random MO model show the scaling behavior of the extended state, as they are the ``complement'' of the macroscopic localized (finite-energy) states.
+Nevertheless, the flat-band wave functions have unique features in the ``submicroscopic'' length scale.
+This is demonstrated by a machine learning study, in which the CNN distinguished the flat-band states from the extended and localized states.
+We also reveal that the CNN can distinguish the flat-band states even when the training data are taken from different lattices from the input data, indicating the existence of some common features among the flat-band states of random MO models.

-\begin{acknowledgement} This work is partly supported by JSPS KAKENHI, Grant No.~JP17H06138 and No.~JP20K14371 (T. M.), and by JST CREST, Grant No. JPMJCR19T1, Japan. \end{acknowledgement}
+\begin{acknowledgement} This work is partly supported by JSPS KAKENHI (Grant Nos.~JP17H06138 and JP20K14371) (T. M.) and JST CREST (Grant No. JPMJCR19T1), Japan. \end{acknowledgement}